 Socioeconomic surveys were performed in over 1500 households to evaluate the critical factors which promote or hinder adoption and upscaling of push-pull technology.
-A joint agroecological study design has been implemented in 160 field sites and 60 grasslands across 5 countries.
-Field protocols to assess the determinants of pest control and other functions in maize push-pull and non push-pull systems, including methods for remotely sensing the distribution of plant volatiles, are in use for ongoing assessments of local and landscape-scale impacts of push-pull technology for farmers and ecological communities.
+A joint agroecological study design was implemented in 160 field sites and 60 grasslands across 5 countries.
+Field protocols to assess the determinants of pest control and other functions in maize push-pull and non push-pull systems, including methods for remotely sensing the distribution of plant volatiles, were used for assessments of local and landscape-scale impacts of push-pull technology for farmers and ecological communities.

-High-resolution land use maps have been developed and maps of biophysical and climatic conditions, social and farming systems to identify optimal target regions for push-pull upscaling are under development.
-Climate models have been developed as a basis for scenarios.
+High-resolution land use maps were developed as well as maps of biophysical and climatic conditions, social and farming systems to identify optimal target regions for push-pull upscaling.
+Climate models were developed as a basis for scenarios.
 Frameworks for analyzing social-ecological systems are being used to participatively model the push-pull system across ecological, socio-economic and governance levels.

 After synthetic review of the options for expansion of push-pull and integration with other crops and practices, multi-actor needs assessment to identify priority crops and systems for integration was performed.
 Field experiments and trials including 'mother-baby' participative trials are underway in all 5 countries to test the identified options and the efficacy of push-pull integration.